travers-rhodes/TimewarpVAE/README.md

 created and applied the Parametric DMP model using 'paper_calculations/dynamic_movement_primitive simple.ipynb'

+## Pre-trained Models

+You can download pretrained models here for both the fork dataset and the letter A dataset: https://cornell.box.com/v/TimewarpVAEReplicationData

 ## Generate Figures
-1) run download_training_statistics.py to copy summary results from wandb
+1) Run `download_training_statistics.py` and `download_fork_training_statistics.py` to copy summary results from wandb and store them in `project.csv` and `fork_project.csv`
-2) run Ablations.ipynb, and copy the exemplar model timestamps to copy_models.sh and to paper_images/InterpolateTwoAs-NNModel.ipynb
+2) Run Ablations.ipynb, and copy the exemplar model timestamps to `copy_models.sh` and to `paper_images/InterpolateTwoAs-NNModel.ipynb`
-3) run copy_models.sh (only necessary if you ran the models on a different machine and have access to it through ssh. you'll need to update the machine name)
+3) Run `copy_models.sh` (only necessary if you ran the models on a different machine and have access to it through ssh. you'll need to update the machine name)
-4) run create_figures.sh
+4) Run `create_figures.sh`